BehshadBabai/flashcards/README.md

 ## Usage
-Allows users to create topics, quizzes for those topics and flashcard for quizzes.
+Allows users to create topics, quizzes for those topics and flashcards for quizzes.

 ## Project Status